Football Cards of Olympic Medalists

 1968 Topps Homer Jones football card backOne day, while scanning cards, I noticed that the cartoon on the back of Homer Jones’s 1968 Topps card said that “Homer defeated the Russians in the 1960 Olympics.”
 Hmm, I thought, that’s a good idea for a blog article.
 There was a problem, though: I couldn’t find a reference saying that Jones had ever competed in the Olympics.
 He was a star sprinter at Texas Southern, and he might have defeated the Russians in some competition, but it doesn’t appear to have been in the Olympic Games.
 (According to his Wikipedia page, however, Jones did invent the touchdown spike, which is “said to be the origin of post-touchdown celebrations.”
 While not quite beating the Russians, that’s still quite a legacy.)

 In my research for Jones, I found a list of other pro football players who had competed in the Olympics.
 It’s a long list, so I narrowed it down to those who had won medals, and then to those who appeared on vintage football cards.
-That left six players, a suitable number for a blog article.
+That left six players, a number suitable for a blog article.
+I also added one more I knew of, Brick Muller.

 Jim Thorpe